 In the midst of all the conflicting headlines you see each day, you’ve probably heard about the Africa hunger crisis.
 Here are a few basic facts about drought, famine, malnutrition, and hunger in Africa as well as how you can help World Vision respond.

 Conflict in South Sudan has uprooted families and led to hunger and suffering.
-World Vision is bringing healing and sustenance to South Sudanese children and families in need.
+The U.N. refugee agency announced August 17 that South Sudanese refugees in Uganda now exceed 1 million.
+World Vision is bringing healing and sustenance to children and families in need.

 This World Humanitarian Day, 8-year-old Sadia shares her tribute to World Vision humanitarian staff in Niger.
 One day while waiting in the heat for food, her grandmother fainted.
 Scared and ignored, Sadia saw the World Vision team pushing through the crowd to help.
 This is Sadia’s story.

 Hunger in Kenya robbed Peter and Samson of their parents in March.
 Peter, the family’s rock, is afraid now, while Samson is angry but tries to be strong.
 All they have left is prayer and each other.
 Lift them up in prayer today and read their story.

 Millions of people face famine if the current hunger crisis in East Africa continues to worsen.
 Read their stories and learn how World Vision is responding.